martbojinov/martbojinov/README.md

-- 👋 Hi, I’m Martin Bojinov
+- 👋 Hi, I’m Martin Bojinov.
+This Github serves as a collection of many of my projects.
+Some projects are private and availabe upon request due to institution policies.
 - 📫 You can find me @ linkedin.com/in/martin-bojinov/

 <!---